Everything You Need to Know About NFC Mobile Payments

 To use Google Pay, a person needs to verify their identity.
 They can use their fingerprint or a personal identification number (PIN) or draw a special pattern.

-Are you ready to accept mobile payments at your brick and mortar location?
+Are you ready to accept mobile payments at your brick-and-mortar location?
 CSG Forte’s payment solution can help.
 Our platform makes it easy for customers to pay using their chosen method, whether it’s their digital wallet, a physical card or cash.

 If you’re ready to streamline payment at your business, contact CSG Forte today to learn more about our payment solutions.